MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 [WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) to convert ML models to ONNX format to use with Windows ML.
 Currently, WinMLTools supports conversion from the following frameworks:

+- Apple CoreML
+- scikit-learn (subset of models convertible to ONNX)
+- xgboost
+- libSVM
-- Core ML
+- RevoScalePy
 - Keras
-- Scikit-Learn
-- XGBoost
-- LibSVM

 By default, WinMLTools converts models to version 1.2.2 of the ONNX format.